ministryofjustice/opg-scanning/README.md

 # OPG Scanning

-This codebase covers the scannign api connector replacement to align with the replacement scanning system to be used by OPG.
+This codebase covers the scanning api connector replacement to align with the replacement scanning system to be used by OPG.